Shiplap Wall Panels 101: Your Complete Guide

 Ready to place your order?
 First, double-check your measurements.
 Measure the height and width of your wall to calculate the total square footage.
 Then, order about 10% extra to account for any cutting mistakes or oddly shaped pieces you might need.
 Before you click "buy," take a few minutes to read through customer reviews for the specific panels you’re considering.
 This gives you real-world insight into how the product looks and performs.
 For contractors and designers ordering for larger projects, see if the supplier offers a trade program, which can provide specialized support and pricing through a Trade Application.

-Store Your Panels Correctly Before Installation
+How to Store Your Panels Before Installation

 Once your shiplap arrives, don’t lean it against a wall.
 Storing panels improperly can cause them to warp, making installation a nightmare.
 The best practice is to lay the panels flat on the floor in the room where you plan to install them.
 Let them acclimate to the room's temperature and humidity for at least 48 to 72 hours before you begin.
 This simple step helps the wood or MDF adjust to its new environment, significantly reducing the risk of shrinking, swelling, or warping after it’s on the wall.
 It’s a bit of patience that pays off with a beautiful, long-lasting finish.